ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Immutability.md

 ## Using `Final` for Constants and Immutable References

-Python 3.8 introduced the `Final` qualifier in the `typing` module (as described in ).
+Python 3.8 introduced the `Final` qualifier.
-The `typing.Final` annotation allows you to declare that a name--whether a module-level variable, a class attribute, or an instance attribute--is intended to never be reassigned after its initialization.
+`Final` allows you to declare that a name--whether a module-level variable, a class attribute, or an instance attribute--cannot be reassigned after initialization.
-This is a purely static indication; it's enforced by type checkers (like mypy, pyright, etc.), not by the Python runtime.
+This is a purely static indication; it's enforced by the type checker but not by the Python runtime.

 ### Declaring Final Variables